awa03/MazeSolvingAlgorithms/README.md

 > [!NOTE]
 > The files were created using python3, so ensure that you have already downloaded the latest version of python in order to run this visualization

+### Using The Program
+When entering the project you will be granted a white screen with DFS or Shortest Path buttons in the top right.
+The user is allowed to place a red and a blue square down.
+These signify the start and end points.
+Following this the user is allowed to place black squares.
+This action creates walls.
+When the maze creation has been completed the user should press the algorithm button in the top right.
+An animation will play signifying the path that is currently being taken.
+For DFS the final path (pop paths removed) will be visualized in green.
+In Shortest Path the finished path will be shown in purple.

 ****

 # Depth-First-Search